corydodt/Personal/resume/corydodt.md

 Professional Objective
 ----------------------
-A full-time senior DevOps position
+A full-time senior software development position as an individual contributor, including ops or application dev

 Skills
 ------